 Advanced Human Computer Interaction

-In this module, you will combine theoretical concepts with the practical approaches used in industry and academia to create effective interactive experiences.
-You will learn about the user-centred design process and explore techniques for understanding the requirements of a target audience, the importance of universal design and accessibility, and methods for undertaking rapid prototyping.
-You will gain practical experience in designing, conducting and analysing usability studies (using a variety of evaluation techniques) and incorporating key findings back into the design process.
+This module will focus on combining theoretical concepts around user experience design with practical “hands-on” approaches used widely in industry and academia to create effective interactive experiences.
+You will learn about the user-centred design process that places a core emphasis on designing products, applications, and software for “people”.
+In particular, you will learn techniques for gathering and understanding a target audience’s requirements, the importance of universal design and accessibility, and methods for undertaking rapid prototyping.
+A core emphasis will be placed on gaining practical experience around how to design, conduct, and analyse usability studies (utilising a variety of evaluation techniques) and then incorporating key findings back into the design process.
 You will apply this knowledge to collaboratively design and evaluate an innovative digital prototype using industry standard tools.